robertoatallah/capstone_project/README.md

 ### Results

 From the six DElncRNAs, only four were found to interact with miRNAs by using the DIANA-LncBase database.
-These interactions which are a total 64 can be visualised in the figure 6.
+These interactions which are a total 64 can be visualized in the figure 6.
 However 56 unique miRNA were predicted (1 miRNA may interact with many lncRNA), and by taking the intersection of these 56 miRNA with the DEmiRNAs already found before, we will find only three miRNAs interacting with three LncRNAs: hsa-miR-28-5p that interacts with LINC00982; hsa-miR-532-5p that interacts with LINC00944 and hsa-miR-140-5p that interacts with LINC00473.\
 Then using mirWalk database, these three miRNAs have been found to interact with 12,248 target mRNAs.
 By doing the intersection of these predicted mRNAs (which are gene targets) with the 880 differentially expressed mRNAs already found before, and I found 208 genes common between the two, these were the final DEmRNAs.
 267 miRNA-mRNA interactions were selected (because 1 mRNA can be targeted by many miRNA), and combined with the lncRNA-miRNA interaction, I obtained the ceRNA network in figure 7.

 ### Code